anvo-2001/an.github.io/index.md

 # Data Analyst Portfolio
-This Portfolio is a compilation of Data Analysis projects I have done for academic and self-learning purposes.
+This portfolio is a compilation of data analysis projects I have completed for academic and self-learning purposes.

 - **Email**: [iya979597@gmail.com](iya979597@gmail.com)
 - **LinkedIn**: [linkedin.com/vnhoaian](https://www.linkedin.com/in/vnhoaian/)